-- Any needs that cannot be met by the state or tribe should then be sent to the respective FEMA regional office.
-FEMA regions will direct requests to FEMA NRCC in Washington, D.C. for fulfillment. - FEMA/HHS are delivering supplies and ventilators using its logistics supply chain management system to procure and track commodities to supplement state and tribal purchases. - FEMA issued a request for quotation on March 26, for vendors who have medical equipment and supplies to sell to the agency.
-The RFQ can be found on www.sam.gov. - On March 21, HHS awarded contracts to five companies to purchase approximately 600 million N95 respirators over the next 18 months. - As of April 5, the FEMA/HHS Supply Chain Stabilization Task Force is validating responses from 11 manufacturers to identify viable supply sources for additional PPE. - On April 9, FEMA announced that it is suspending rent for disaster survivors who are living in FEMA-purchased temporary housing units in California, Florida, North Carolina and Texas.
+- Consistent with the principle of locally executed, state managed, and federally supported response, requests for assistance at the local and county levels should first be routed to their respective state. - Any needs that cannot be met by the state or tribe should then be sent to the respective FEMA regional office.
+FEMA regions will direct requests to the FEMA NRCC in Washington, D.C. for fulfillment. - FEMA/HHS are delivering supplies and ventilators using its logistics supply chain management system to procure and track commodities to supplement state and tribal purchases. - FEMA issued a request for quotation on March 26, for vendors who have medical equipment and supplies to sell to the agency.
+The RFQ can be found on www.sam.gov. - On March 21, HHS awarded contracts to five companies to purchase approximately 600 million N95 respirators over the next 18 months. - As of April 5, the FEMA/HHS Supply Chain Stabilization Task Force is validating responses from 11 manufacturers to identify viable supply sources for additional PPE. - On April 11, FEMA issued guidance on the framework, policy details and requirements for determining the eligibility for FEMA reimbursement of states purchasing and distributing food to meet the immediate needs of those who do not have access to food as a result of COVID-19 and to protect the public from the spread of the virus. - On April 9, FEMA announced that it is suspending rent for disaster survivors living in FEMApurchased temporary housing units in California, Florida, North Carolina and Texas.
 The temporary suspension means residents will not have to pay rent in April, May or June.